Key concepts

 To understand why true privacy is difficult in standard browsers, it’s important to know how websites track users today.
 This page walks you through the fundamental challenges modern-day websites pose to true privacy and why you need an anti-detect browser to handle them.

-Websites do more than respond to user actions.
-They routinely gather data from the user devices during every interaction.
-Thus, when you manage multiple unrelated accounts, run parallel workflows, or operate across different locations, you face privacy risks that standard browsers are not designed to address.
+Websites do more than serve you content.
+They quietly collect data about you with every action you take.
+Thus, when you manage multiple unrelated accounts, run parallel workflows, or operate across different locations, you face privacy risks that standard browsers are not designed to address.&#x20;

-At a high level, this identification is driven by a small set of technical signals that websites use independently or together to recognise and correlate activity.
-The table below outlines the signals:
+At a high level, this identification is driven by a small set of technical signals that websites use independently or together.
+The key ones include:

-Regulatory frameworks such as the GDPR attempt to limit parts of this behaviour by requiring your consent before cookies are stored or accessed.
+Regulatory frameworks such as the GDPR[^1] attempt to limit parts of this behaviour by requiring your consent before cookies are stored or accessed.&#x20;

 However, cookie consent mechanisms do not prevent technical correlation at the network (IP) or browser level.
 Conventional browsers are built around a single user identity.
 By default, all sessions share the same underlying environment, which makes [true isolation](#user-content-fn-2)[^2] difficult.